 "Foundations of Secondary Education" (EDUC 522) offers students an analysis of philosophical assumptions, curriculum issues, learning theories, and history associated with current teaching styles.
 This course further emphasizes applications to all disciplines taught in secondary schools and examines current educational trends and issues in relation to sociology of secondary school settings.
-Note: This course requires you to complete 15 hours of field experience; with assistance from the Clinical Practice Office, we will identify a classroom where you can complete this experience.
+Note: This course requires you to complete 15 hours of field experience (10 hours in the classroom and 5 hours of community mapping); with assistance from the Clinical Practice Office, we will identify a classroom where you can complete this experience.